Flomp/vimu/content/docs/editor/menu.md

+---
+title: Editor - Menu
+description: The menu is located at the top of the Node Panel as the first item of the Node Palette.
+Three submenus allow for quick access to all functions of the editor.
+---

 # Menu

 The menu is located at the top of the <nuxt-link to="/docs/editor/node-panel">Node Panel</nuxt-link> as the first item of the <nuxt-link to="/docs/editor/node-panel#node-palette">Node Palette</nuxt-link>.
 Three submenus allow for quick access to all functions of the editor.